-1.5 Additional Eligibility criteria for players playing in age group state teams.
+1.5 Additional Eligibility criteria for players playing in U/19 and U/16 state teams.

-Only 3 players who were in the playing eleven of a senior team (Ranji Trophy, Vijay Hazare Trophy and Syed Mushtaq Ali Trophy) in the same season, can be included in the playing eleven of any age group state teams.
+Only 3 players who were in the playing eleven of a senior team (Ranji Trophy, Vijay Hazare Trophy and Syed Mushtaq Ali Trophy) in the same season, can be included in the playing eleven of U/19 and U/16 state teams.